SalesforceSFDC/Accenture/README.md

  * A maximum of 60 seconds invocation time for a given callout and 120 seconds of invocaiton time for all callouts in a given execution context.
  * A maximum message size of 3 MB for a given callout request and reponse.

 #### Middleware Capabilities

+## Example

+A utility company uses Salesforce and has a separate system that contains customer billing information.